hendricius/the-bread-code/recipes/savory/open-crumb-sourdough.md

 right away.
 Feel free to open up an issue here on the repository to receive further advice on what you should look at.

+## Required tools and ingredients

+* All purpose flour, the more protein the better
+* Full grain flour
+* White or brown rice flour
+* Water
+* Salt
+* Sourdough
+* 3 glas jars
+* Baneton covered with linen.
+For this tutorial we will use a longated one, not a round one which would be used to make a boule
+* 1 large container, can be a large pot with a lid as storage for the dough
+* Dough scraper
+* A wooden plate, or a kitchen surface where you can use the dough scraper
+* Parchment paper
+* A pizza peel
+* Baking stone or baking steel
+* Semolina flour
+* A brush to brush off flour
+* 2 bowls for the oven that fit next to each other
+* Lava rocks
+* 5-6 kitchen towels
+* A water cooker
+* A thermometer
+* A scale precise up to 1 gr
+* Optional: pH measurer

 ## Preparing your starter

-The foundation of every bread is a healthy starter.
-I had to learn this the hard way.
-In fact, I had started to master all the steps, what was missing was a healthy starter.
-So simple, but I was so much focused on my technique that it took me a long time to realise.
+The foundation of every bread is a healthy sourdough starter.
+A small portion of sourdough is mixed into your bread to start the fermentation process.
+This dough is called the starter or levain.
+I had to learn the importance the hard way.
+In fact, I had started to master all the steps, what was missing was simply a healthy starter.
+So simple, but I was so much focused on my technique that it took me a long time to realise that the foundation of my baking was weak.

 The breads I made had great taste, but very visually not appealing.
 When working the dough it almost always stuck to my hands.
 The dough was super